By Sorsa Editorial

 Write accessYesYesYesNo

-Rate limitsVaries by endpoint (~300/15 min)Inherited from X APIInherited from X API20 req/s (all endpoints)
+Rate limitsPer-endpoint window (~300/15 min)Inherited from X APIInherited from X API20 req/s (all endpoints)

 How to Get Your API Credentials

-1. Go to developer.x.com and sign in with your X account.
+1. Go to developer.x.com, sign in with your X account, and create a Project and an App inside it.

-5. Purchase credits in the Developer Console.
-Pay-per-use has no minimum spend, but your balance must be above zero before any API call will succeed.
+4. Purchase credits in the Developer Console.
+Pay-per-use has no minimum spend, but your balance must be above zero before any authenticated call will succeed.

-Store credentials in environment variables.
-Never hardcode them:
+Store credentials in environment variables, never in code:

 export BEARER_TOKEN='AAAAAAAAAAAAAAAAAAAAAxxxxxxx'